 In Spain this happens A LOT.
 As explained in the anime section, in this country casts majorly depend on the city the film is dubbed in.
 You can perfectly know which city it is just by recognizing the voice actors.
 In the case of films they are usually (but not always) dubbed in Barcelona, specially blockbusters, so there are a lot of voice actors that are recognizable in most movies.
 So much, that it would need it's own page, and it would be HUGE.

-Arguably the most famous case is Constantino Romero, since he is one of the few voice actors in Spain people know by his name.
+Arguably the most famous case is the late Constantino Romero, since he is one of the few voice actors in Spain people know by his name.
 But just because he's also a pretty popular TV host.
 He's the usual European Spanish-dub voice for James Earl Jones, Clint Eastwood, William Shatner and Roger Moore, as well as Arnold Schwarzenegger in The Terminator.
 So, Darth Vader, Captain Kirk, the T-800, James Bond and, well, Clint Eastwood, sound the same for Spanish people.
 And it is badass.
 He also does the voiceover of some ads, and, well, you'd buy a matress if Clint Eastwood told you to do so.

 Also, in Argentinian dubbage for Bolt, the three pigeons that appear are voiced by Daniel Rabinovich, Marcos Mundstock and Carlos Nuńez Cortés from Les Luthiers

-Already mentioned on the anime section, but Mario Castańeda also voiced people in movies such as Jim Carrey and Bruce Willis (being he's their official voice).
+Already mentioned on the anime section, but Mario Castańeda also voiced people in movies such as Jim Carrey and Bruce Willis (being their official voice).
 The kicker comes when you see the Latin American dub of Kickass (which has extreme use of foul language).
 Hilarity Ensues for people who associate him with Goku.

 When a German dub for an animated movie needs a sonorous middle-aged male, Thomas Fritsch is the prime (or only?) choice.
 Scar,Diego,Aslan,Tai Lung, and Mr. Bonejangles are just the tip of this particular iceberg...